PoTo: A Hybrid Andersen's Points-to Analysis for Python: Threats to Validity

 The analysis relies on unit tests for entry points, thus presuming the existence of test suites and good test coverage of the test suites.
 To increase coverage, we added custom entry-points for 5 of the packages; notably, coverage remains robust even for those large packages where we used only the existing test suites.

 Lastly, PoTo is a hybrid analysis that alternates between concrete and abstract evaluation, and it employs semantic choices to deal with Python's complexity.
 This makes the analysis unsound by design, but it is the typical kind of trade-off made by most real-world static analysis~\cite{livshits_et_al_2015}.
+Our results with two client analyses show that PoTo compares favorably against respective state-of-the-art techniques, thus validating its trade-offs.